No description

 You can download a VM prepared with dependencies here.

-We currently do not support old macOS intel machines.
+We currently do not support old macOS intel machines (and probably ever will).

 Windows